mroavi/uai/README.md

 inference competition.
 Julia packages can access the uai2014.tar.gz file as an "Artifact".

-To regenerate the compressed tar file (uai2014.tar.gz) whenever the repository content changes, follow these steps from the root directory of the repository:
+To regenerate the compressed tarball (uai2014.tar.gz) whenever the repository content changes, follow these steps from the root directory of the repository:

 ```bash